kuku0508/kuku_note/文本/問題/CDA 第六次作業.md

 - - -
 4.17
-Table 4.11 shows estimeted effects for a logistic regression model for $y=presence\, of \,squamous\,cell\,esophageal\,cancer(1=yes,0=no)$.Smoking status(s) equals 1 for at least one pack per day and 0 otherwise,alcohol consumption(a) eqia;s the average number of alcoholic drinks consumed per day,and race(r)equals 1 for blacks and 0 for whites. a.To describe the race-by-smoking interaction,construct the prediction equation when $\thu$
+Table 4.11 shows estimeted effects for a logistic regression model for $y=presence\, of \,squamous\,cell\,esophageal\,cancer(1=yes,0=no)$.Smoking status(s) equals 1 for at least one pack per day and 0 otherwise,alcohol consumption(a) eqia;s the average number of alcoholic drinks consumed per day,and race(r)equals 1 for blacks and 0 for whites. a.To describe the race-by-smoking interaction,construct the prediction equation when $\tau=1$ and a